appserver-io/appserver/_posts/2015-01-28-the-webserver-basics.md

 ### Authentications

-You want to protect a folder or directory very easy using username and password credentials as you know it from apache or other webservers?
+You want to protect a folder or directory very easy using username and password credentials as you know it from apache or other Webservers?
 Just do it using the same `.htpasswd` files and a simple configuration like this:

 ```xml
 <server name="https" ...>